 Immediately upstream of the argon vessel were two fixed copper strips with total thickness 6.33\,mm.
 Their purpose is to reduce the beam energy to better match the size of the liquid argon vessel.
 A copper assembly 0.5\,m further upstream contained 20 thicknesses of copper, evenly spaced from zero to 15.17\,mm, each of which could be remotely moved into the beam to scan over beam energies.
 In this way, the mean proton energy entering the vessel's front face could be adjusted from 361\,MeV (the greatest copper thickness) to 390\,MeV (the least copper thickness).
 The Bragg peak and subsequent rapid decrease in transmittance is observed as a function of increasing copper thickness.

 The transmittance of the materials in the beam was measured by two ceramic scintillators 0.5\,m downstream of the vessel, one directly on the beam axis and the other 14\,cm off-axis.
 Made by Advatech, the scintillators are 50\,mm by 50\,mm by 1\,mm.
 They are 99.5\% aluminum(III) oxide doped with chromium(III) oxide, known as \emph{chromox}, with density 3.85\,g/cm$^3$~\cite{MuonAccelerationRD:2013mbu}.
 Both scintillators were observed by a single commodity video camera, a Logitech C920, positioned 1.2\,m off the beam axis.
+The camera was set to manual exposure mode with a fixed 30 frames-per-second readout.
+The focus was fixed and set manually.
+Likewise, automatic white balancing and backlight compensation were disabled.

 The scintillators were angled 30$^\circ$ towards the camera with respect to the beam axis.
 Immediately downstream of the vessel is a stack of concrete shielding blocks with a ``cave'' 1\,m wide by 1\,m tall along the beam path that leads to the beam dump.
 The scintillators were positioned inside this cave, which, compared to an open configuration, slightly increases the flux of secondary particles they observe along with the primary protons.